LandRegistry/migration-emitter/README.md

 Using an intermediate data model enables the complex process of extracting title information from legacy systems to be decoupled from the constrained document format used by the [the mint](https://github.com/LandRegistry/mint) which is slowly emerging to answer stories driven by [user needs](https://www.gov.uk/design-principles#first).

+####migration_emitter

+The migration emitter app is written in jRuby and runs on a Torquebox server.
+The app consumes messages from a queue which contains a hash (key/value pairs) for each migrating title

 ### Title JSON Structure